aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to XLAM in C++ Applications" h2="Convert MHTML to XLAM in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MHTML to XLAM?</h2>

+MHTML (MIME HTML) is a web page archive format used to save web pages for offline viewing.
+It is a combination of HTML code and resources such as images, audio, and video.
+XLAM is an Excel Add-in file format used to store macros, user-defined functions, and other data.
+Converting MHTML to XLAM is beneficial when you need to store web page content in an Excel file format.

+<h2>How Aspose.Total helps for MHTML to XLAM Conversion?</h2>

+Aspose.Total for C++ is a suite of file format automation libraries that enables developers to convert MHTML to XLAM in C++.
+It consists of three components: Aspose.PDF for C++, Aspose.Cells for C++, and Aspose.Words for C++.
+The process of converting MHTML to XLAM is a simple two-step process.

-Converting MHTML to XLAM in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export MHTML to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to XLAM.
+In the first step, you can export MHTML to XLSX by using Aspose.PDF for C++.
+This component provides a set of APIs to create, read, and manipulate PDF documents.
+It also allows you to convert PDF documents to other popular file formats such as XLSX, HTML, and MHTML.

+In the second step, you can convert XLSX to XLAM by using Aspose.Cells for C++.
+This component provides a set of APIs to create, read, and manipulate spreadsheets.
+It also allows you to convert spreadsheets to other popular file formats such as XLAM, XLSM, and XLSB.

+Overall, Aspose.Total for C++ makes it easy to convert MHTML to XLAM in C++.
+It provides a set of APIs to export MHTML to XLSX and convert XLSX to XLAM.
+This makes it possible to store web page content in an Excel file format.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}